Best Swiss banks for expats

 Cantonal banks

-Cantonal banks such as Zürcher Kantonalbank or Banque Cantonale Vaudoise often provide stable everyday banking with strong regional presence.
+Cantonal banks such as Zürcher Kantonalbank or Banque Cantonale Vaudoise are often relevant if you want a local banking relationship with strong regional credibility.

 What expats should focus on